aimms/documentation/rlink/setup.rst

-R-packages on the Aimms cloud
+R-packages on the AIMMS cloud
 =============================

 .. csv-table::